-The AA recognises benefit sharing as a key component of the empowerment of indigenous people.46 For each of these legislative provisions, within the sections outlined above, the procedures and processes are also clearly defined.
+The AA recognises benefit sharing as a key component of the empowerment of indigenous people.44 For each of these legislative provisions, within the sections outlined above, the procedures and processes are also clearly defined.
 One example is regarding land titling; in which the procedures is clearly set out in the Act.
 Taken together, this Act effectively lays down the requirements and procedures to guarantee the respect, protection, and fulfilment of rights of indigenous peoples and/or local communities.
-The Act also appropriately defines the role of the MoAA, the NTC, Village Leaders, and villagers in implementing the mandate of the Act to protect the rights of Indigenous Peoples.
+The Act also appropriately defines the role of the MoAA, the NTC, Village Leaders, villagers and in supporting the land titling process as outlined in the Amerindian Act.
+This is done through engagement within the governance framework of the Amerindian Act.